Use Precise types.

 }

 We are making some progress here.
 We constrain the key so that it is only an existing key on the object.
-Typescript infers the return type is not specific enough.
+Typescript infers the return type.

 If you mouse over the function, the return type is T[keyof T][]